 And if you’re on the lookout for some special deals, chances are you can get an even better pricing on the yearly package.

-The ExpressVPN Windows Client
+The ExpressVPN Desktop Client

-The simplicity of the client application will most probably strike you.
+The simplicity of the desktop client application will most probably strike you.
 The basic user interface has a big “power” button right in the middle of the window.
 By default, clicking the button launches the VPN and connects you the best available server.
 This is what ExpressVPN refers to as a “Smart Location”

 If you prefer to select a location–and you might when trying to access the American Netflix–you click the Choose Location button.
 It is at the bottom right of the ExpressVPN window.
 This opens a secondary window where you can pick a country and, optionally, a specific city within the selecte country.